 Most nurseries carry a range of rosemary varieties.
 We’ve also listed online sources, but note that shipping is often restricted due to weather considerations).
-Photograph by Matthew Williams.
+Photograph by Matthew Williams for Gardenista.

 Above: My deceased plant was a Tuscan Blue Rosemary, which I am inclined to use again.
 Favored for it’s gentle flavor,and blue flowers, it can be grown outdoors in zones 8 to 10.
 In colder zones, it can be grown in pots and brought indoors over the winter.
 A 2.5-by-3.5 inch pot is available for $4.96 through Garden Harvest Supply.

 Above: Rosemary Arp is a hardier plant for cold.
 It can survive down to 10 degrees Farenheit (zone 6).
-A full-flavor rosemary with a lemony scent, it has woody limbs that make it great to use as a flavorful cooking skewer; $9.95 for a 4-inch pot at Greenwood Nursery.
-Image via Shreve Greenhouse.
+A full-flavor rosemary with a lemony scent, it has woody limbs that make it great to use as a flavorful cooking skewer; $15.99 for two plants at Amazon.

 Above: Gorizia Rosemary has exceptionally long and wide leaves and particularly upright stems, making it a favorite for use as a skewer, as well as for making pesto and harvesting for dried rosemary (because of the volume of the leaves).
 A mild gingery flavor is sometimes attributed to this variety.
 A 3.5-inch pot is available for $5.95 through the Grower’s Exchange.